Does LED Lighting Cause Radio Interference?

 Putting Our Lights to the Test

 Phoenix installed its first LED light on a ship about eight years ago.
-Since then, we’ve installed thousands more on various maritime equipment around the world.
-While we’ve heard no such complaints from our customers, could it be possible that our LEDs cause radio interference?
-We were about to find out.
+Since then, we’ve installed thousands more on various maritime equipment worldwide with thousands of our LED fixtures.
+While we’ve heard no such complaints from our customers, we decided to put our lights to the test to ensure they do not cause radio interference.

 Using two separate brands of marine radios (Uniden and Lowrance), we individually tested seven different Phoenix fixtures on two different “worst-case” mounting locations.
-In none of our test scenarios did the radio’s signal audibly weaken or was noise heard.
+The results were clear: in none of the test scenarios did the radio’s signal audibly weaken, nor was any noise detected.

 For us, and for those who know the vigorous quality standards that Phoenix upholds, the results were not surprising.